 I was pleasantly surprised on my visit to Tai Mei Tuk in Tai Po.
 On a perfect spring day, it was buzzing with people and activities.
-Everyone was enjoying themselves in the sun whether they were windsurfing, boating, flying kites, or simply enjoying a delicious BBQ.
+Everyone was enjoying themselves in the sun whether they were windsurfing, boating, flying kites, or simply enjoying an alfresco BBQ.

 Tai Mei Tuk is located in the Tai Po district of the New Territories.
 The best way to get there is by bus from the Tai Po Market MTR station.

 Minibus 20C and the regular bus 75K run on all days.

 In addition, bus 275R runs between Tai Po Market and Bride’s Pool Waterfall on Sundays, and it passes through Tai Mei Tuk.

 Alternatively, take a taxi from Tai Po Market MTR station.